-Theme Artifact Properties
+Glossary Artifact Properties

-By default, a theme artifact contains the following system properties:
+By default, a glossary artifact contains the following system properties:

-- Name: Indicates the name of the theme.

-- Id: Provides a unique identifier for the theme.
-The Id cannot be modified.

-- Type: Indicates the type of artifact.
+- Name: Indicates the name of the glossary. - Id: Provides a unique identifier for the glossary.
+The Id cannot be modified. - Type: Indicates the type of artifact. - Description: Provides a description of the glossary.